-Also, close up openings that termites may use into your house (using caulk, grout, and cement), fix leaks in the indoor spaces, open blocked vents, clear shrubs and trees around the structures.
+Also, close up openings that termites may use in your house (using caulk, grout, and cement), fix leaks in the indoor spaces, open blocked vents, clear shrubs and trees around the structures.

-So, seal off the windows and doors to prevent entry of the termites from where they’d eat up the structure’s wooden skeleton.
-In addition, on rooftops and siding, seal up the crevices and cracks.
+So, seal off the windows and doors to prevent the termites’ entry form where they’d eat up the structure’s wooden skeleton.
+Besides, on rooftops and siding, seal up the crevices and cracks.

-Notably, termites are small in size and thus may even get into the house through spaces under the doors or even via some broken glass.
+Notably, termites are small in size and may even get into the house through spaces under the doors or even via broken glass.
 Inspect for any possible entry points for the termites.

 2. Clear Wood, Cellulose, Debris, and Timber